nemesisx00/ocsm/README.md

 More searching lead me to discover [Dioxus](https://dioxuslabs.com/) which provides most of the same functionality I was getting from [Tauri](https://tauri.studio/) along with the added benefit of writing the frontend code in [Rust](https://www.rust-lang.org/) as well.
 Also, because [Dioxus](https://dioxuslabs.com/)' design is intentionally modelled after [React](https://reactjs.org), it was relatively easy for me to get back up to speed.

 After making considerable progress building the application with [Rust](https://www.rust-lang.org/) & [Dioxus](https://dioxuslabs.com/), I started realizing that, while it was a very educational experience, it was also just a lot of work to create & maintain new sheets.
 At the same time, I had started exploring game development using [Godot](https://godotengine.org) and realized [Godot](https://godotengine.org)'s UI scenes would be an acceptable replacement which would be less hassle in the long run.

+I'm sure I can find a way to work [Rust](https://www.rust-lang.org/) back into the project at some point using [Godot 4](https://godotengine.org)'s GDExtension API.
+But regardless, thank you for making it all the way through my rambling!